-These are the requirements one must meet in order to register a political party in Kenya as of 2018 according to The Registrar Of Political Parties.
+These are the requirements one must meet in order to register a political party in Kenya according to The Registrar Of Political Parties.
 Registration of a political party in Kenya is a two stages process; First, provisional registration, and second, full registration.

 1. Provisional Registration